 The DOS does not mail notification letters or notify selectees by email.
 What’s more, U.S. embassies and consulates will not provide a list of selectees.
 Entrant Status Check on the E-DV website is the ONLY means by which the Department of State notifies selectees of their selection.

-What should I do if I was selected?
+What should I do if I am selected in the DV Lottery?

-In order to adjust your status you must prove the following:
+To adjust your status, you must prove the following:

 Below is a list of requirements to confirm your qualifications for the Diversity Visa Program:

-Once the results are announced sometime around May 2025, you will:
+Once the results are announced on May 3, 2025, you can check the status by:

 Based on a per continent basis, the highest number of DVs in the past have been issued to Africa and Europe.
 The specific allocations beyond that are unknown since USCIS has not released the data.